Caldarie/flutter_tflite_audio/README.md

 ![](audio_recognition_example.jpg)

-## Please read if you are using Google's Teachable Machine on iOS.
+## Please read if you are using Google's Teachable Machine.

 Skip this section if the heading above does not apply to you.